 A chin enhancement is an operation to improve the structure of the chin, known medically as chin augmentation, mentoplasty or genioplasty.
 It can involve the use of an implant to change the shape and projection of the chin.

 This can help to balance out facial features and improve appearance, particularly in people who have a naturally receding chin.
 Sometimes surgeons can combine this operation with other jaw surgery and multiple procedures take place at the same time.
-This chin enhancement overview page will be able to give you an idea of what the procedure involves.
+This chin enhancement overview page will be able to give an idea of what the procedure involves.

 This is a permanent method of chin enhancement.
-The surgeons creates a small incision underneath the chin and inserts an implant made from either silicone, Porex or Gore-Tex.
+The surgeon creates a small incision underneath the chin and inserts an implant made from either silicone, Porex or Gore-Tex.
 Silicone implants are the easiest to remove if required, but also carry a higher risk of movement or buckling as they are less porous than the other types.
 Despite this, silicone remains the commonest type of implant used for chin enhancement.

 This permanent method of chin enhancement uses the existing bones to reshape the chin rather than an implant.
 The surgeon makes incisions inside the mouth in order to reach the lower jaw and chin.
 This allows the surgeon to cut the bones of the lower jaw and "slide" it into the desired position.
 Then, they will secure it in place with a small metal plate and screws.
-Finally, the surgeon stitches the inside of your mouth together using dissolvable stitches.
+Finally, the surgeon stitches the inside of the mouth together using dissolvable stitches.

 This is a non-surgical procedure as a local anaesthetic alone is suitable and some surgeons offer it in the clinic.
 It is not permanent and results tend to last up to one year.
 This method involves strategic injections of a material such as hyaluronic acid directly into the chin to alter its shape and size.
 Fillers only ever increase the size of the chin and cannot be used for chin

-Chin Enhancement Candidates
+Chin Enhancement Surgery Candidates

-Who are the ideal candidates?
+Who are the Ideal Candidates?

 This depends on many factors in addition to those outlined above.
 These include, but are not limited to the following: